basavyr/163Lu-New-TSD4-Formalism/README.md

 > **More information with regards to this part of the project can be seen [here](EnergyFunction.md).**
 >
 Additional information regarding the workflow of this project can be found on this [Roam document](https://roamresearch.com/#/app/basavyr/page/xf-zGkA_-).

+## Implementation of a Novel Approach Regarding TSD2 & TSD4 + `Class-A` Contour Plots

+This latest updated (introduced with the creation of [a new branch](https://github.com/basavyr/163Lu-New-TSD4-Formalism/tree/double-shift)) will focus on obtaining a new set of parameters that have two objectives:

+- [ ] Provide a good agreement with the experimental data concerning the *excitation energies* of the wobbling spectrum in $^{163}$Lu
+- [ ] Provide a realistic picture of the energy surface/stability of the nuclear states at different angular momenta (so-called `Class-A` contour plots/energy functions).

+> A dedicated document with the workflow of this numerical implementation can be found [here](Code/CPP/5params/double_shift/description.md).